guildai/guildai/guild/tests/tensorboard.md

     WARNING: Runs found with new hyperparameters: e.
 These hyperparameters will NOT appear in the HPARAMS plugin.
 Restart this command to view them.
-    WARNING: Runs found with hyperparameter values that cannot be displayed in the HPARAMS plugin: a='0', c=bye.
+    WARNING: Runs found with hyperparameter values that cannot be displayed in the HPARAMS plugin: a=zero, c=bye.
 Restart this command to view them.
     DEBUG: [guild] hparam experiment:
            hparams=['a', 'b', 'c', 'd', 'extra_metrics', 'sourcecode']
            metrics=['m1', 'time']